 ACEIken Golf Umbrella Large

-Good Model: Pongee material for rain resistance
+- Pongee material for rain resistance

-It features a fiberglass construction similar to other umbrellas but the overall length even for the largest model would not fit in a standard golf bag without dipping below the surface and possibly being hard to grab out of the golf bag.
+It features a fiberglass construction similar to other golf umbrellas but the overall length even for the largest model would not fit in a standard golf bag without dipping below the surface and possibly being hard to grab out of the golf bag.